Welcome to the Oak Tree Community Farm located on the outskirts of Ipswich.

 By teaching and demonstrating how this can be done we hope to encourage others to do the same.

 We are a not-for-profit social enterprise run by Community Interest Company (CIC).
-Our directors John Revell, Tom Wilmot, Andy Black and Ken Stewart.
+We have four directors : , Lucy Drake, Tom Wilmot, Andy Black and Ken Stewart.